DILiS-lab/LoopDetectR/cran_comments.md

 ##Resubmission v.
-0.1.1
+0.1.2
-This is a resubmission to the initial package version 0.1.0.
+This is a resubmission to the initial package version 0.1.1.

-* adapted DESCRIPTION: explain acronym ODE, add method reference (and slightly more detail), set employed package names in single quotes
-* corrected author name: Sandra Krüger
-* added Orcid ID for author
+Introduced changes
-* suppress installation of package during vignette creation
+* suppress installation of all packages during vignette creation (deSolve...)
-* write files to and from tempdir() only in vignette and examples
+* checked all examples: they do not install any package

-## Test environments for version 0.1.1
+## Test environments for version 0.1.2
 * local OS X install (R 4.0.2, R-devel 2020-07-01 r78761)
-* win-builder (4.0.2, R-devel 2020-07-08 r78794)
+* win-builder (4.0.2, R-devel 2020-07-11 r788124)

 ## R CMD check results